pheature-flags/pheature-flags/docs/README.md

 > We are at early development stage, every contribution of every type will be welcome and properly attributed.

-Pheature Flags is a software release management system that allows to activate and deactivate specific features in controlled conditions:
+Pheature Flags is a release management system that allows to activate and deactivate specific features in controlled conditions:

 **Key Features**